mkginfo/javascript-exercise/README.md

-# Twitter stream viewer
+# Twitter Streaming Viewer

-A React + NodeJS application that fetches tweets from Twitter stream API.
+A ReactJS + NodeJS application that fetches tweets from Twitter stream API.

 State managed with redux and Redux-Saga.

 ## Requirements

-Node JS and npm.
+Node JS, NPM and Git

 ## Installation

-Clone this repository
+**Clone this repository**

 	git clone repo